 - Pour into prepared baking dish.

-- Bake at 350 degrees for 30 minutes or until edges are puffy and golden.
+- Bake for 20 minutes or until the edges are puffy and golden.
 Serve warm with powdered sugar and fruit.